 82 Wentworth St, Charleston, SC 29401

 As I have previously expressed, I have a weak spot for anything smoked salmon, which means my go-to dish at Basic Kitchen is the Smoked Salmon Toast.
-The house-smoked salmon, mixed with the herby cream cheese, pickled onion, and dill on top of sourdough toast, takes me to my happy place.
+You’ll love the house-smoked salmon, mixed with the herby cream cheese, pickled onion, and dill on top of sourdough toast.

 4 Cannon St, Charleston, SC 29403